 In scheduling parish events, be aware of:

-An OECM Program Brochure is sent to all Evangelization and Catechetical Leadership in August of each year and the OECM website lists events as soon as they are confirmed in the Calendar of Events section.
-In addition, , the diocesan newspaper and the diocesan website publicizes upcoming events.
+An OECM Program Brochure is sent to all Evangelization and Catechetical Leadership in August of each year, and the OECM website lists events as soon as they are confirmed in the Calendar of Events sections.
+In addition, the diocesan newspaper and the diocesan website publicizes upcoming events.

 Setting goals for long-range and short term planning for catechetical and evangelization programs is an essential component of the ministry of the Catechetical or Evangelization Leader.
 This planning, however, cannot take place in isolation.
 Members of the pastoral team, coordinators, catechists, team members, parents and parish members should be involved in the planning process.
 Planning should always consider the persons to whom the program is directed.
 A program which is successful in one parish may not meet with the same success in another setting.

 “…[E]very parish needs to develop a coherent catechetical plan that integrates the various components of the overall program and provides opportunities for all parishioners to hear the Gospel message, celebrate it in prayer and Liturgy, and live it in their daily lives.
 That plan should reflect the priority of adult catechesis” (NDC, p.
 255).
 There are any number of planning processes which can be used, but in general, the basic planning process includes the following:

 (Adapted from Blazier, Kenneth D., Workbook for Planning Christian Education.
 Valley Forge, Judson Press, 1983.)

 Programs of catechesis and evangelization should be subjected to regular evaluation in light of the established goals and objectives.

 The following procedure is included for possible reference for parishes that want to develop or revise their Mission or Vision Statement.

 Remember that a Parish Mission Statement should be